mohlcyber/McAfee-NSM-Phantom/README.md

 ## Summary

-With this integration it is possible to integrate McAfee NSM and the orchestration platform Phantom by performing key action for threat containment and response.
+With this integration it is possible to integrate McAfee NSM and the orchestration platform Phantom by performing key action for threat hunting and response.